Measuring and Understanding Throughput of Network Topologies

-\begin{itemize} \item \pbgnew{For the majority of networks, bisection bandwidth and sparsest-cut do not predict throughput accurately, in the sense that worst-case estimated cut differs from the computed throughput by a large factor.}
+\item In several networks, bisection bandwidth cannot predict throughput accurately.
+For a majority of large networks, our best estimate of sparsest-cut differs from the computed worst-case throughput by a large factor.

-\item Throughput under different traffic matrices on the same network consistently obeys $ T_{A2A} \ajsnew{\geq T_{RM(k)}} \geq T_{RM(1)} \geq T_{LM} \geq T_{LB} $, \pbgnew{i.e., all-to-all is consistently the easiest TM in this set, followed by random matchings, longest matchings, and the theoretically established lower bound.}

-\item The heuristic for \pbgnew{near-worst-case} traffic, the longest matching \pbgnew{TM, is a significantly more difficult TM than A2A and RM and often approaches the lower bound.}
+\item Even in a well-structured network of small size (where brute force is feasible), sparsest-cut can be higher than worst-case throughput.

 \end{itemize}